oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 {% include toc.md %}

+If you would rather follow along by watching a video, check out the screencast below from [the OktaDev YouTube channel](https://youtu.be/Wm9UBtWsvZw).

+{% youtube Wm9UBtWsvZw %}

 ## Create an Angular app

 First, you'll need to create a new Angular app with routing enabled.
 Install the Angular CLI globally, then create an app.